-The second is much more interesting and much richer, much more likely to lead us to useful discoveries and insights.
+Orthodox Christianity is much more interesting and much richer, much more likely to lead us to useful discoveries and insights.
 And to holiness.
-The first is too thin, too simple, too easy to make up as you wish, to get us anywhere.
+Diana’s alternative is too thin, too simple, too easy to make up as you wish, to get us anywhere.
 The second gives us red meat.
 The first gives us cotton candy: a nice treat, if you like that sort of thing, but nothing you can live on.

 Thanks to Mark Tooley, who reported the story on the Institute for Religion and Democracy’s site.